 Technology is the application of scientific knowledge for practical purposes.
 Machines and equipment of all shapes and sizes are developed to apply this scientific knowledge in ways that have revolutionised our lives.
 From the very invention of electricity to the discovery of silicone computing and, of course, the wonders of the internet, the world of electronics and technology continues to impress, and we’re all for it.

 Every year, new gadgets and tech are released to the masses, spouting recent advances in engineering and cutting-edge scientific developments, and 2022 has been no different.
 From laptops to smartphones, action cameras, smart TVs, handheld consoles, headphones, cameras, VR headsets and even AI technology, these are our top tech products of 2022.
-Some are even a part of our Tech Head Christmas Gift Guide for 2022, so if you want the best for your significant others or haven’t handed over your wishlist, you’ll find the cream of the tech-products crop below.
+If you want the best for your significant others or haven’t handed over your wishlist, you’ll find the cream of the tech-products crop below.

 How Man of Many Chose the Best Tech Products of 2022

 To arrive at this list of products, the Man of Many team went through hours of rigorous testing, implementation and analysis before culling it down to the very best.
 Over the last 12 months, we’ve worked on curated products that push boundaries and pioneer new fronts, across the automotive, fashion, lifestyle and technology verticals.
 Sure, we love getting the latest piece of kit in our hands, but being able to point out the benefits and shortfalls objectively is at the heart of what we do.